Banff (provincial electoral district): Election results

-1905 general election
+1905

 The first incarnation of the Banff electoral district in Alberta was created in 1905 when Alberta was created into a province separate from the Northwest Territories.
-The electoral district replaced the old Banff territorial electoral district that had previously been represented in the Legislative Assembly of the Northwest Territories from 1891 to 1905.
+The electoral district replaced the old Banff territorial electoral district that had previously been represented in the Legislative Assembly of the North-West Territories from 1891 to 1905.
 Banff during that era was defining itself as a destination for tourists due to its natural environment.
 The electoral district also saw growth as mining camps were springing up forming a fertile pocket for the socialist movement.
 Howard Douglas would serve as Returning Officer.

 The electoral district was hotly contested and the race was closely watched around the province.
 The electoral district had two well known candidates and political veterans.
-Charles Wellington Fisher the provincial Liberal candidate had been serving as a Northwest Territories MLA supporting the Haultain government for the old Banff electoral district since winning a by-election on February 4, 1903.
-He was opposed by Conservative candidate Robert George Brett who had also been a Northwest Territories MLA starting in 1888 and represented the Banff electoral district from its creation in 1891 to 1899.
+Charles Wellington Fisher the provincial Liberal candidate had been serving as a North-West Territories MLA supporting the Haultain government for the old Banff electoral district since winning a by-election on February 4, 1903.
+He was opposed by Conservative candidate Robert George Brett who had also been a North-West Territories MLA starting in 1888 and represented the Banff electoral district from its creation in 1891 to 1899.

 Brett was a pioneer medical doctor who was heavily involved in the early history of the town of Banff having moved to the site in 1883 and founding a sanitarium.

 On election night the results came back; Fisher had defeated Brett by winning a slim 58 majority of the 784 votes cast.
 The Conservative party was disappointed with the result as the district had been one of their best hopes to pick up.